skeeto/w64devkit/README.md

 connection during the first few minutes of the build. **Note:** Do not use PowerShell because it lacks file redirection.

+### Build via GitHub Actions

+GitHub can build w64devkit for you.
+Fork the repository, enable GitHub Actions, push your commits, then download the freshly-built artifacts.

 ## Usage

 The self-extracting 7z archive contains tools in a typical unix-like